AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Static Semantics**

 1. Objects are assumed to have overlapping locations if it cannot be established statically that they do not.

-[This definition of overlapping is necessary since these anti-aliasing checks will initially be implemented by flow analysis;
+.. todo:: This definition of overlapping is necessary since
+          these anti-aliasing checks are implemented by flow analysis;
-   in a future tool release it is intended that these checks will be implemented by the proof engine and so the static checking may be suppressed.]
+          If checks are implemented by the proof engine instead, these static checking may be suppressed.

 .. centered:: **Dynamic Semantics**